 Like partial dentures, full dentures are crafting using a gum-colored base material to support a full row of replacement teeth.
 Depending on the patient, just four to six dental implant posts may be used to support the full denture.
 Once in place, your implant supported denture will look, feel, and function just like your healthy, natural smile.

 Dental implants mimic the lost roots of teeth.
 They are surgically placed below the gums where they fuse with gum and bone structures, recreating your smile from the roots up.
 The dental implant supported denture process is completed in several phases.

 First, we’ll begin by preparing your smile.
 This may include removing damaged or decayed teeth, placing tissue grafts, or providing other services to improve oral health and function before we start the tooth replacement process.

 Next, you’ll need to have your dental implants surgically placed below the gums.
 These procedures are relatively simple.
 We make a small incision in the gums.
 The implant post is positioned into the jawbone, and a proactive cap is attached.

 Over the course of three to six months, the dental implant posts fuse with the jawbone and gum tissue.
-Once the implant is firmly positioned, you’ll return to the office, so we can attach your abutment (attachment piece) and design the denture.
+Once the implant is firmly positioned, you’ll return to the dental office, so we can attach your abutment (attachment piece) and design the denture.

-When your denture is completed by the dental lab, you’ll return to our office where we affix the partial or full denture to your dental implants.
+When your denture is completed by the dental lab, you’ll return to our dental office where we affix the partial or full denture to your dental implants.

 Some of the many benefits of dental implant supported dentures include: